7 Lower respiratory tract conditions

 7-29 How common is asthma?

 Asthma occurs in about 10% of children in South Africa, especially children living in towns and cities.
-Asthma is becoming more common as more rural families move into town.
+Asthma is becoming more common as more people from rural areas move to cities.

 7-30 What are the symptoms of asthma?

 Children with asthma complain of :